lxvm/pdf_tchotchke/pdf_tchotchke/README.md

 # PDF Tchotchke

-This package collects a few aesthetic pdf utilities aimed at improving the use of pdf documents.
-These perform bookmark formatting and text redaction.
+This is a collection of scripts for pdf bookmark formatting and text redaction.